Priyanshi-Rai/Priyanshi-Rai/README.md

+Good to see you here...

 - 👋 Hi, I’m @Priyanshi-Rai
 - 👀 I’m interested in learning new stuff and exploring various field
-- 🌱 I’m currently learning android devlopment
+- 🌱 I’m currently learning how to learn.
-- 💞️ I’m looking to collaborate on projects related to python
+- 💞️ I’m looking to collaborate on projects related to python and web designing
 - 📫 How to reach me ...
    twitter handle : raisahab_25

 <!---
 Priyanshi-Rai/Priyanshi-Rai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.